tarekziade/blog/entries/arsenic.rst

 similar feature with Marionette, which is a TCP server you can use to driver Firefox.
 But eventually, Firefox will implement WebDriver.

-Geckodriver is a small proxy we can use until Firefox has its WebDriver implementation.
+Geckodriver is Mozilla's WebDriver implementation, and can be used to proxy calls to Firefox.
 Geckodriver is an HTTP server that translates WebDriver calls into Marionette calls, and also deals with starting and stopping Firefox.

 And Arsenic is the async WebDriver client Jonas started.
 It's already working great.
 The project is here on Github: https://github.com/HDE/arsenic